Distance:

 Petroglyph with one or two anthropomorphic figures heavily pecked into the stone, and a four-legged figure, perhaps an Ibex, lightly scratched on the rock at a different time.
 Still under study.Al Mudaifi is an archaeological site on a small hill on the north end of the town of Khor Fakkan on the east coast of Sharjah, UAE.
 It consists of a large number of petroglyphs that span the periods from the Neolithic to the 19th century.

-Natural Version, Petroglyph V12 Khatm Al Melaha, Kalba, Sharjah.
-One Syrian Wild Ass and one Nubian Ibex.
+Natural Version with paint, Petroglyph J17 Khatm Al Melaha, Kalba, Sharjah.
+Two poorly defined animals.
 Likely Neolithic or earlier.
-[Fossati 2019 Messages from the Past: Rock Art of the Al-Hajar Mountains (Oman)].Khatm Al ...
+[Fossati 2019 Messages from the Past: Rock Art of the Al-Hajar Mountains (Oman)].Khatm Al Melaha is ...
 Read More